1. Understand what a tracking URL is

 2. Create a Tracking URL for a landing page

-From the HubSpot Marketing Dashboard, navigate to Reports > Reports Home.
+In your HubSpot Marketing account, navigate to Reports > Reports Home.

 Tracking URL Builder

-Scroll down and click Tracking URL Builder in the side menu.
+Scroll down and click Tracking URL Builder in the lower left menu.

 Create a New Tracking URL

 You'll then be able to create a tracking URL.
-Select Create a New Tracking URL.
+Click Create a New Tracking URL.

 If your page is hosted over https, you can click the gray box with "http://" to toggle the protocol of the tracking URL to https.

 Next, choose the campaign name you want visits to this tracking URL to be bucketed under in your sources report.
 You can select an existing campaign from the dropdown menu, or you can create a new campaign by typing in the name of the new campaign and clicking Create item in the dropdown menu.